DigiBP/Team-Rueeblimaert-Aarau/README.md

 ![image](https://user-images.githubusercontent.com/115709957/209001997-b57b0000-bd0c-4d2b-b819-7fd4b736b58a.png)

-Then the data will be send back to comunda and the process is initiated in Pharmacy A.
+Then the data will be sent back to comunda and the process is initiated in Pharmacy A.

 ## Drug interaction
 After claiming the task, the second make scenario (*Pharmacy_Scenario2_GetMedicationList.json*) will summarise all entries from the patient ID in the *prescription form* so we get the patients medical history.